 be recalculated for all items of that transaction.
 The same is applicable if

-Note: Perpetual Inventory totally depends upon the item valuation rate.
+Note: Perpetual Inventory completely depends upon the item valuation rate.

-Hence, you have to be more careful entering valuation rate while making any
+Hence, you have to be more careful entering the valuation rate while making any

 incoming stock transactions like Purchase Receipt, Material Receipt, or